 This section establishes emission offset requirements for POC and NO_x at facilities that will have the potential to emit more than 10 tons per year of POC or NO_x.
 If the facility will have the potential to emit more than 10 tons per year but less than 35 tons per year of NO_x or POC after the new or modified source is constructed, offsets must be provided at a 1:1 ratio for any un-offset cumulative increase in emissions at the facility.
 These offsets shall be provided by the District's Small Facility Banking Account (SFBA) unless the applicant owns offsets.
-If the facility will have the potential to emit more than 35 tons per year of NOx or POC after the new or modified source is constructed, offsets must be provided by the facility will have the potential to emit more than 35 tons per year of NOx or POC after the new or modified source is constructed, offsets must be applicant owns offsets.
 If the facility will have the potential to emit more than 35 tons per year of NOx or POC after the new or modified source is constructed, offsets must be provided by the facility at a 1.15:1 ratio for any un-offset cumulative increase in emissions at the facility.

-The facility has the potential to emit (PTE) 18.772 tons per year (tpy) of NO_x and 1.941 tpy of POC based on District Policy (Table 3).
-Offsets are not triggered for POC.
-Because PTE for NOx is between 10 and 35 tpy, appropriate offsets are determined by the PTE from permitted emissions only.
-The facility has a permitted PTE of 6.239 tpy NOx.
-Therefore, offsets are not triggered.
+The facility has the potential to emit 0.311 tons per year (tpy) of NO_x and 0.020 tpy of POC based on District Policy (Table 3).
+Therefore, the offset requirements of Regulation 2-2-302 are not triggered.